What to Eat for Lunar New Year

 - What it is: Boiled chicken.
 An important part of the Tet tradition, since all of the tribute meals honoring ancestors must contain boiled chicken, whole or chopped.

-- Where to find it: Visit Sai’s Restaurant, 505 Washington Street, for the Gỏi Ga, a boiled chicken salad tossed with shredded cabbage, mint leaves and more.
+- Where to find it: Visit Sai’s Restaurant, 505 Washington St., for the Gỏi Ga, a boiled chicken salad tossed with shredded cabbage, mint leaves and more.

 - Where to find it: Find these colorful candied snacks at local Vietnamese grocery stores: Hiep-Thanh Market, 724 Larkin St., and Duc Loi Supermarket, 2200 Mission St.

-- Where to find it: Make your way to Hakkasan, One Kearney St., for their crispy silver cod with superior soy sauce.
+- Where to find it: Make your way to Hakkasan, One Kearny St., for their crispy silver cod with superior soy sauce, or R&G Lounge, 631 Kearny St., where their specialty is seafood.

 - What it is: Dumplings made to look like Chinese silver ingots.
-Eating dumplings filled of meat and finely chopped vegetables are thought to bring you more wealth in the New Year.
+Eating dumplings filled with meat and finely chopped vegetables are thought to bring you more wealth in the New Year.

-- Where to find it: Fill up on flavorful dumplings at Shanghai Dumpling King, 3319 Balboa St.
+- Where to find it: Fill up on flavorful dumplings at Yank Sing, 49 Stevenson St., or Shanghai Dumpling King, 3319 Balboa St.

 - What it is: Spring rolls.
 Fresh vegetables and other ingredients are wrapped in thin dough wrappers and then fried, giving them a golden-yellow color.
 Spring rolls are eaten to help welcome a new year of wealth and prosperity.

-- Where to find it: Check out Nan King Road Bistro, 1360 9th Ave., for fresh, crunchy, vegetarian spring rolls.
+- Where to find it: Check out Henry's Hunan Restaurant, 110 Natoma St. for fresh, crunchy, vegetarian spring rolls.

 - What it is: Glutinous rice cake.
-Made of sticky rice, sugar, chestnuts, Chinese dates and lotus leaves, these cakes were originally used to worship gods and ancestors; today they are eaten during celebrations to bring prosperity, year after year.
+Usually made of sticky rice, sugar, chestnuts, Chinese dates and lotus leaves, these cakes were originally used to worship gods and ancestors.
+Today, they are eaten during celebrations to bring prosperity, year after year.

-- Where to find it: Pick up a box of nain gao in Chinatown at Golden Gate Bakery, 1029 Grant Ave.
+- Where to find it: Head over to Chinatown's Good Mong Kok Bakery, 1039 Stockton St, for this Chinese New Year treat, or pick up a box of niangao at Golden Gate Bakery, 1029 Grant Ave.

 - What it is: Sweet rice balls.
 Tangyuan is a main food for Chinese New Year.
 The round shape of Tangyuan is associated with reunion and being together.